-First, the Exchange believes the proposal does not impose any significant burden on competition as it would align the Exchange's rules with that of its competitors.
-The Exchange believes that this proposed rule change, which is essential for competitive purposes and to promote a free and open market for the benefit of investors, does not raise any new, unique or substantive issues not previously considered by the Commission.
+First, the Exchange believes the proposal does not impose any significant burden on competition as it would align the Exchange's rules with that of its affiliate, NYSE American LLC.55 The Exchange believes that this proposed rule change, which is essential for competitive purposes and to promote a free and open market for the benefit of investors, does not raise any new, unique or substantive issues not previously considered by the Commission.
 Accordingly, the Exchange believes that no regulatory purpose would be served by delaying implementation of the proposal.